tournament-js/interlude/Readme.md

 # Interlude ![travis build status](https://secure.travis-ci.org/clux/interlude.png)
 Interlude is ES5 JavaScript with Haskell inspired enhancements.
-It's aims to bring common Functional Programming helpers to the (already reasonably capable) ES5 arsenal to simplify and abstract common patterns, and allow a more functional style without sacrificing efficiency.
+It's aims to bring common Functional Programming helpers to the (reasonably capable) ES5 arsenal to simplify and abstract common patterns, and allow a more functional style without sacrificing efficiency.

 It does not simply alias ES5 methods, and it does not touch prototypes:

-*It curries*.
+**It curries**.

 ## Usage
-Attach it to your generic free short variable:
+Attach it to the short variable of choice:

 ````javascript
 var $ = require('interlude');
 ````

-Then add some Functional Programming, JavaScript style;
+Then spice up your JavaScript with Functional Programming;

 ```javascript
 [1,3,2,6,5,4].filter($.gt(4));